 The 2014 Legislature is a short session, meaning legislators will meet only for a few weeks beginning February 3.
 The session is projected to end on March 9.
 While short sessions are intended to deal with pressing matters, land use often becomes an issue.

 Deadlines are very tight in a short legislative session, so we expect things to move quickly.
 Our staff is closely monitoring potential bills as they develop, and will keep our supporters informed about opportunities to engage on issues that matter to Oregon's future.

 For more information on our 2014 legislative efforts, contact Steve McCoy at email@example.com.

 Here are some ways you can learn more and support our shared vision for Oregon this session:

 - Contact your legislator.
 Don't know who your legislator is?
-Find out by searching with your address on this page.
+Find out by using this interactive map.
 Remember to write or call your legislator about bills that threaten Oregon's quality of life, productivity and environment.